dsw7/n-Bridges/README.rst

 --------------------------------------------------
 .. _Algorithm:

-The mapping algorithm assumes a cluster consisting of $CE$, *SD* and *CG* coordinates, alongside three satellite points *S1*, *S2*, and *S3*.
+The mapping algorithm assumes a cluster consisting of $CE$, $SD$ and $CG$ coordinates, alongside three satellite points $S1$, $S2$, and $S3$.
 Here, the three satellite points are the Cartesian coordinates describing the aromatic centroid in any of phenylalanine, tyrosine or tryptophan.
-The algorithm starts by mapping the $CE$, *SD*, and *CG* subcluster to a frame *F*, where *SD* is considered the origin:
+The algorithm starts by mapping the $CE$, $SD$, and $CG$ subcluster to a frame $F$, where $SD$ is considered the origin:

 .. raw:: html